ZiningZhu/Interpretable-NLP/index.md

 layout: default
 ---

+In this repo, I try to collect some reading materials about interpretable natural languages processing researches.

 ## Goal
 - Draw a picture about hot research topics in Interpretable NLP.
 - This could be used in a semester-length discussion group / seminar about interpretable NLP.